-That delicious combo of breakfast and lunch and it is the best meal of the day: brunch.
+It’s served sometime between breakfast and lunch and it is the best meal of the day: brunch.
 It’s hard getting the kids out of the front door to meet family and friends for breakfast is just no fun.
 Especially on the weekends when, if you are lucky, you might catch a few extra winks.
 Why not go out for brunch instead?
-Portland has a plethora of fantastic brunch spots that welcome kids and we’ve put together a list of some of the most family-friendliest brunch options in town.
+Portland has a plethora of fantastic brunch spots that welcome kids and we’ve put together a list of some of the most family-friendliest options in town.
 From restaurants offering classic breakfast dishes every day to weekend brunches filled with inventive flavors there’s something to please every hungry crew.
 Read on to find out more.

 photo: by_anita via Flickr

 Jam on Hawthorne

 It’s all about breakfast at this Portland institution, which serves up a large selection of classic dishes, including corned beef hash, oatmeal chai blueberry pancakes and Grand Marnier French Toast.
 You’ll find vegetarian, vegan and gluten-free options as well.
 There is a kid’s menu and play area for the lil’ ones.

 Vegans and vegetarians, you and the kids can have your brunch and eat it too at Off the Griddle’s breakfast-time incarnation, A.N.D.
 Café.
 Offerings include plant-based fried “chk’n” and waffles, pumpkin waffles with sweet cream and Reubens made with corned-beef style seitan.
 Everything can be made gluten-free, too.
 For $9, add coffee and a Bloody Mary or a mimosa to your order.